Quentin Westberg: Évian

 On September 23, 2010, Ligue 2 club Évian Thonon Gaillard confirmed on its website that the club had signed Westberg.
 Prior to signing with the club, Westberg had been training with the reserve team of his former club Troyes in order to maintain his fitness.
 He made his debut four days later in a league match against Boulogne.
 On January 9, 2011, Westberg started in goal in Évian's 3–1 upset victory over the defending league champions Marseille in the Coupe de France.

 On 20 May, he was in goal during a 1–2 away victory at Stade de Reims which saw his team gaining promotion to Ligue 1.

 Sarpsborg 08

 On March 29, 2015, Tippeligaen club Sarpsborg 08 confirmed the contract.

 Tours FC

 On July 22, 2015, Westberg signed with Ligue 2 side Tours FC.

 Toronto FC

 After two and a half years with AJ Auxerre, he moved to Toronto FC in February 2019.
 Initially signed to be the backup goalkeeper to Alex Bono, he quickly won the starting role, earning a two-year contract extension with an option for a third, in January 2020.
 In December 2021 Toronto picked up Westerberg's contract option, keeping him through 2022.
 After the end of the 2022 season, he departed the club, upon the expiry of his contract.

 Atlanta United

 On December 23, 2022, it was announced that Westberg would join MLS side Atlanta United for their 2023 season.
+He later re-signed with the club for the 2024 season.

+On November 26, 2024, Atlanta United announced that Westberg had retired.